zero-one-group/geni/docs/design_goals.md

 Do you really want to exit ([y]/n)? y
 ```

 After timing myself, going in and out of the IPython REPL took 24 seconds.
-The following sequence took 34 seconds, which is quite competitive to the Python version.
+The following Geni version took 34 seconds, which is quite competitive to the Python version.

 ```
 $ time geni